ayurmedia/reddit-ng/README.md

 Browse reddit post &amp; comments at same time with next button and subreddit filter

+Tested and Optimized for Google-Chrome, maybe need some Javascript-Bugfixes in other Browsers.

 Demo is on:
 http://reddit-ng.holomind.de

 Make your Browser window 25% on the right side of your desktop. open http://reddit-ng.holomind.de